emqxarchive/emqx-enterprise-docs-en/auth.rst

 Anonymous Auth
 ---------------

-Anonymous Auth is the last measure of Auth chain.
+Anonymous Auth is the last validation of Auth chain.
 By default, it is enabled in file 'etc/emqx.conf'.
-We suggest disabling it in production deployment:
+Recommended to disable it in production deployment:

 .. code-block:: properties